StitchNet: Composing Neural Networks from Pre-Trained Fragments: Composing Fragments

 \section{Composing Fragments}

-The core mechanism to create StitchNets is to identify reusable fragments from a pool of existing networks and compose them into a coherent neural network model capable of performing a given task.
+The core mechanism to create StitchNets is to identify reusable fragments from a pool of existing networks and to compose them into a coherent neural network model capable of performing a given task.
 To this end, we need a way to determine how compatible any two candidate fragments are with each other.
-In previous work, \cite{kornblith2019similarity} present centered kernel alignment (CKA) \cite{cortes2012algorithms, cristianini2006kernel} as a way to measure similarity between neural network representations.
+In previous work, Kornblith, et al.~\cite{kornblith2019similarity} presented centered kernel alignment (CKA) \cite{cortes2012algorithms, cristianini2006kernel} as a way to measure the similarity between neural network representations.
 Rather than looking at the neural network as a whole, we adopt and use CKA to as a measure of compatibility between any two \textit{fragments} of any neural networks.

 In this section, we first define CKA as a way to measure how compatible any two fragments are with one another and therefore their ability to be composed.
 Using CKA, we then present a technique to stitch different fragments together.
 Finally, we describe the algorithm to generate StitchNets.